Mobberly Hotel: Mobberly Hotel: 1960-1965

 The cause of the collapse was determined to be rotten wood headers used over the windows which were common in buildings constructed in the late 1800s and early 1900s.
 In addition, tie rods were not used to support the brick wall and the bricks used were made of the sandstone type which were extremely soft compared to modern bricks.
 Water and electrical utilities were cut off shortly after which resulted in the hotel being vacated.
 Some individuals who lived in the hotel had to move out.

 Three days later, on Friday, January 15, 1965, about 7:15 a.m., another large section of the three-story east wall of the Mobberly Hotel's south wing collapsed which left the entire eastern rooms exposed.
 The debris fell on the roof of the one-story boiler room damaging the roof and causing the boiler room walls to collapse themselves.
 Unknowingly the two events involving collapsing walls sealed the Mobberly Hotel's fate.

 During the early morning hours, before sunrise, on Sunday, June 13, 1965, a passerby noticed flames through the hotel windows and contacted the fire department.
 The fire department arrived, blocking off Mobberly Ave. between Cotton St. and Methvin St. An elderly bystander watching the blaze before sunrise made the comment that every window in the hotel was lit up, which reminded him of the old days when the hotel was in business.
 Sunday afternoon the fire was out however the remains were still smoldering.
 All that remained was the first floor dining room section on the northeast end facing Pacific Ave. and half of the two-story addition on the south end of the original hotel building.
-The rest of the three-story structure was gutted leaving just walls and openings where glass windows use to be, allowing you to see the sky.
+The rest of the three-story structure was gutted leaving just walls and openings where glass windows used to be, allowing you to see the sky.
 It was determined the fire was set by a vagrant who had entered the building the night before.
 It took a crane with a flat steel plate used as a wrecking ball to knock the brick walls down.